-- The height of the ceiling joists are raised, such that the roof allowed any upper rooms to be constructed in the roof space, thus the height of the external walls is slightly reduced.
+- The height of the ceiling joists is raised, such that the roof allowed any upper rooms to be constructed in the roof space, thus the height of the external walls is slightly reduced.

 - The drawback of this method is that lifting the ceiling joist reduces its restraining force, increasing the instability of the supporting walls and decreasing the span to approximately 4 m.

 - For maintaining stability, the height of the ceiling joist could be lifted to a maximum of 1/3 of the height of the roof.

 - By introducing purlins roof spans could be increased without compromising wall stability, increasing the size of rafters, or attracting extra costs.
 Purlins allow rafters to get extra support and become lighter and thinner, allowing a potential span of 8 m.